 10. Sambulawan Underground River

-The entrance is ₱250 per person (includes life jacket and headlamp) and then you pay the guide what you think appropriate for the whole group.
+Entry is ₱250 per person (includes life jacket and headlamp) and then you pay the guide what you think appropriate for the whole group.
 They usually do a good job, so we advise you to leave at least ₱100 per person.

 11. Diving in Siquijor